Rail Cargo Austria: History and figures

-The RCA was founded on 1 January 2005 as an independent freight transport company of the Austrian Federal Railways (ÖBB) and is one of three operative sub-companies of ÖBB-Holding AG.
-Rail Cargo Austria AG (RCA) unites the five business units Rail Cargo Logistics, Rail Cargo Operator, Rail Cargo Carrier, Rail Cargo Wagon and Maintenance (ÖBB-Technische Services) with the brand name Rail Cargo Group (RCG).
+During the late 1990s and early 2000s, a movement towards rail liberalisation gained traction across Europe, including in Austria.
+During 2001, operations of the first external railway undertakings on ÖBB’s rail network commenced; within six years, the new railway operations had resulted in an increase of 500% in train kilometers traveled.
+Officials opted to reorganise the state opened Austrian Federal Railways, (ÖBB); during the early 2000s, it was decided to spin out its freight operations as a separate entity.
+Accordingly, on 1 January 2005, Rail Cargo Austria (RCA) was established, becoming one of three operative sub-companies of ÖBB-Holding AG.
+RCA unites the five business units Rail Cargo Logistics, Rail Cargo Operator, Rail Cargo Carrier, Rail Cargo Wagon and Maintenance (ÖBB-Technische Services) under the brand name Rail Cargo Group (RCG).